mukanov8/nextjs-solana-nft-viewer/README.md

 1. Clone or download the project.
 2. `cd` in the project directory.
-3. If you cloned the project, make sure you remove the remote reference to this project by running `git remote rm origin`.
-4. Copy `.env.example` to `.env` as that file is used to load up all your environment variables.
+3. Copy `.env.example` to `.env` as that file is used to load up all your environment variables.
-5. Run `yarn install` or `npm install` to install all dependencies.
+4. Run `yarn install` install all dependencies.
-6. Use following devnet public Keys for searching:
+5. Use following devnet public Keys for searching:

    ```bash
        E2APdVioPqt8nXFn2Qqu5TKfU2Zp9vB3WP49J7PADWDH